FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 Press run (or `shift+return`) to run all the other cells on the page.

 To check if it's done, look at the `In [*]:` box in the top left corner of the cell.
 If it turns into a number, it is finished.
+The last few

 At the end of this step, we have made images of all of the sounds in main folder.